 iii.
 If socket outlets are involved, you can unplug (remove from the socket, not just switch off) all the appliances and add them back one at a time to see if there is a pattern when an appliance is reconnected and the RCD tripping.
 If you believe to have found a faulty appliance, then you could try it by itself to see if it consistently causes tripping, although it’s possible to have more than one faulty appliance, whereby the combined value of two items is enough to trip your consumer unit’s RCD when used together, but not enough by themselves.
 This can be a valuable although time-consuming exercise.
 Once you have narrowed down your suspicions you can leave the appliance disconnected for a few hours or days if necessary to help confirm.

-Often people will take hairdryers or vacuum cleaners unknowingly faulty from an older property such as Ty Mawr with no residual protection to a new build in say, The Chantry with rcd protection and then experience a tripping rcd .
+Often people will take hairdryers or vacuum cleaners unknowingly faulty from an older part of Cardiff with no residual protection to a new build in The Bay with rcd protection and then experience a tripping rcd .
 Portable appliance testing should confirm the fault, but that’s with the help and test equipment from a professional electrician although its not always obvious to the user of the equipment who often assumes there is a problem with the wiring inside the property.

 iv.
 If you believe your electric shower is causing the problem and switching the isolator off resolves it, this would suggest a fault with the shower.
 The isolator removes the power in the same way unplugging a faulty kettle from its socket would.